 Terry's Rice Dressing - Dirty Rice

 If you have been to Menard’s Restaurant in Erath, Louisiana, you would know that he made one of the best rice dressings around.
-This recipe smells and taste much like his.
+This recipe with ground pork, bell peppers, and onions smells and tastes much like his.
 Although the restaurant is no longer around, at least you can still enjoy that flavorful rice dressing.
 In getting this recipe I found that a Cajun cook’s secret to a good rice dressing is using ground pork as the main ingredient in lieu of most of the ground beef.

 Ingredients